Significant Waterjet Investment at Salisbury.

 Further plans for 2018 include a new corrugated die cutting machine, as well as new warehouse and storage facility for later in the year as well.

-Please use the links below for further information regarding GWP Protective’s foam insert and packaging capabilities, as well as other company news and investment.
+Please click here for further information regarding GWP Protective’s foam insert and packaging capabilities, or get in touch using the details below.